hbnSupport/python-cicd-example/ReadMeSK.md

 (myenv)>  git commit -m "Initial Commit"
 (myenv)>  git push

+remote: Permission to hbnSupport/python-cicd-heroku-example.git denied to kveni1976

+git config --global --unset credential.helper <<- did not work

+git config --global push.default simple << -- this also did not work

+Control Panel ---> User Accounts ---> Manager your credentials ---> Windows Credentials Then search for an entry like, git:https://github.com and remove it.
+I This worked ... git push asked for github username and password ...

 Go to github
 Go to "Action" tab
 Select "Python application" => click on "Set up this workflow"